Food Glorious Food

 Nothing goes better with a cuppa than a home made scone laden with Roddah’s Cornish Clotted Cream and Roskilly or home made strawberry jam.

 Make sure you load up your scone the Cornish way with the cream as the crowning glory!
 By doing it this way you can butter the scone first with Cornish butter!
 Sheer heaven when served with a piping hot cup of Smuggler’s Brew from The Cornish Tea Company.
 This tea is a fabulous blend of the finest quality Kenyan leaves and other teas specially selected from around the world and produced for everyday drinking right here in Cornwall by two young Cornish Lads, Tom and Duncan.
 The boys also roast and blend fabulous coffee at Cornish Coffee.
-Its a lovely present to take home to friends and loved ones.
+They have some lovely gift ideas to take home to friends and loved ones or to keep yourself!
+They also sell specialty herb teas and tea accessories such as tea pots, coasters and caddies.

-Tea is actually grown here in Cornwall too at the famous Tregothnan Estate.
+Tea is also grown here in Cornwall at the famous Tregothnan Estate.
 They have a terrific gift shop where they sell a variety of blends all beautifully packaged.
 What a great present a gift wrapped packet of Cornish grown tea would be to take home as a souvenir for someone special or to keep yourselves to remind you of your last fabulous Cornish adventure!
+Their tea is also sold in many gift shops and restaurants throughout Cornwall and airports in the UK.

 You can book a guided tea tour on their website……a great fun experience.
 There is always a lot to see and do at the estate which changes seasonally so the Tregothnan Estate is well worth a visit when you are staying in Falmouth.